 Last, I chose to create a Blueberry-Carrot Bread Pudding with Rum Sauce.
-I incorporated the Coffee Pecans into this dish, and they married beautifully with the aromatics of the carrot and rum.
+I incorporated the Coffee Pecans into this dish, and they worked beautifully with the aromatics of the carrot and rum.

 There are limitless ways you can incorporate Amelia’s Spicing Pecans into your recipes and cooking style.
 Whether you crush them to create a coating for fish batter, add them to baking dishes, or roll them onto a Cheese Ball, the sky is the limit.

 Hot & Spicy Shrimp Ball Recipe

 - 1 tablespoon diced green chilies other mild chilies

 - 1/2 teaspoon finely grated garlic

 - 1/4 teaspoon Kosher salt

 - 1 cup Gulf Shrimp, cooked, shelled, chopped

 - 1/2 cup Amelia’s hot spicing pecans, (or toasted pecans) chopped

 - Mix cream & goat cheese, chiles, garlic, green onion, and Old Bay Seasoning until smooth.
 Fold in green onions and shrimp.
 Pour mixture onto a sheet of plastic wrap or wax paper and roll into a ball.
 Wrap and place in refrigerator for at least 4 hours or overnight.